 Basically, there are four factors of production i.e., land, labor, capital and entrepreneur.
 From the above equation it will be read as: Production (Y) is a function (f) of labour (N), capital (K), land (L) and entrepreneur (E).
 According to Koutsoyiannis, "The production is purely a technical relation which connects factor inputs and output."
-Watson defined production function as, "The relation between a firm's physical production and the material factors of production is called as production function."
+Watson defined production function as, "The

-5.3 Types of Production Function
+7.3 Types of Production Function